 The requirement in (1) is considered satisfied if the seismic action effects in the tower structure are calculated by a simple addition of effects in a) and b) (SRSS or similar combination rules should not be used):

 The seismic action effects due to the forces exerted on the tower by the cables, assuming that the tower moves statically with respect to the adjacent ones in the most adverse direction.
-The assumed relative displacement should be equal to twice the design ground displacement specified in prEN 1998-1-1:2022, 5.2.2.4.(2).
+The assumed relative displacement should be equal to twice the design ground displacement specified in EN 1998-1-1:—2, 5.2.2.4.(2).
 A set of all physically possible relative displacements between towers should be analysed, under the assumption that towers are fixed at their base;

 The seismic action effects due to the inertia loads from a dynamic analysis according to 10.3.1.
 In the three towers model, a limiting assumption may be made for the two adjacent towers, if these are tangent towers; in this case, inertia loads may be calculated assuming the adjacent tower is elastically supported at the cable level along the direction of the cables.